Roshan-khatale/Face-Mask-Detector-CNN/README.md

-# Face-Mask-Detector-CNN
+# Face Mask Detector

-A real-time computer vision project using OpenCV + Keras CNN to detect mask usage.
+Detects face masks in real-time using a CNN model and OpenCV.